-A luxurious and rich dessert with simple ingredients and minimal effort.
-Chocolate Pots de Crème Recipe with a dairy free option, is a go-to recipe for make ahead ease.
-This recipe is vegetarian, gluten free and easily dairy free. [ VIDEO on recipe card! ]
+A luxurious and rich chocolate dessert with simple ingredients and minimal effort.
+Chocolate Pots de Crème is a go-to recipe for make ahead easy.
+It comes together with about 20 minutes hands on time.
+Bake the custards then chill in the fridge for serving later.
+Top with whipped cream and a sprinkle of chocolate for a delightful finish.
+This recipe is vegetarian, easily gluten free and/or dairy free. [ watch recipe VIDEO on recipe card ]

 It’s that time of year… suddenly the stores turn pink and red with everything Valentines day.
-For me, I just take an opportunity to simply enjoy chocolate.
+For me, I just take an opportunity to simply enjoy making recipes with chocolate.
 And a little indulgent homemade meal with my love.

 Of all the desserts I’ve ever made, Chocolate Pots de Crème (Po de Crem) is the one I come back to again and again.
 And for good reason.